-Should you choose to deliver the notice by hand, you do not need to delay the start of the notice period.
+Should you choose to have a Sheriff Officer deliver the notice by hand, you do not need to delay the start of the notice period.

 Refusing to leave the property

-If your tenant ignores the Notice to Leave or refuses to leave the property you can apply to the First-tier Tribunal for Scotland Housing and Property Chamber to issue an eviction notice.
-If your tenant was given 28 days' notice you can contact the tribunal from day 29, or from day 85 if they were given 84 days' notice.
+If your tenant ignores the Notice to Leave or refuses to leave the property, you can apply to the First-tier Tribunal for Scotland Housing and Property Chamber to issue an eviction notice.

 Create a 'Tenant Notice to Leave'

 To complete the form you will need:

 - details about your grounds for asking a tenant to leave.